jspecht3/terminal-tutorial/README.md

 /home/joe/projects
 ```

-Once we change the directory, the current working directory, shown by `pwd` changes aswell.
+Once we change the directory, the current working directory, shown by `pwd`, changes aswell.
 When you enter a command into the terminal, that command by default runs in the current working directory (cwd).
+When executing a command that accepts a file path as an argument, by default, the shell looks at the working directory and makes an alias with the name `.`.

 ## Hidden Files
 ## Shell Files